-- Open manual blow-down valve to ensure pressure is relieved in receiver separator system.
-Close valve(s) in order to build up full air pressure and ensure proper oil circulation. - Check the compressor lubricating oil level.
-The proper oil level is mid-way to full on the sight glass.
-Add oil if the level falls below.
+- Open manual blowdown valve to ensure pressure is relieved in receiver separator system.
+Close valve in order to build up full air pressure and ensure proper oil circulation. - Check the compressor lubricating oil level.
+The proper oil level is mid-way to low on the green zone of level gage.
+Add oil if the level falls to the red zone.
 Do NOT overfill.